Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Concatenated code constructed from a sequence of quantum Hamming codes

 and distance $3$; that is, $\Q_r$ is an $[[N_r,K_r,3]]$ code.
 For example, $\Q_3$ is a $[[7,1,3]]$ code also known as Steane's $7$-qubit code~\cite{PhysRevLett.77.793,S3}, $\Q_4$ is $[[15,7,3]]$, $\Q_5$ is $[[31,21,3]]$, $\Q_6$ is $[[63,51,3]]$, $\Q_7$ is $[[127,113,3]]$, $\Q_8$ is $[[255,239,3]]$, and $\Q_9$ is $[[511,493,3]]$.
 The rate of $\Q_r$ converges to

-which is necessary for constructing a family of concatenated codes with rate non-vanishing in the limit of large concatenation levels.
+which is necessary for constructing a family of concatenated codes with a non-vanishing rate in the limit of large concatenation levels.
 For each $k\in\{1,\ldots,K_r\}$, the $k$th logical qubit of $\Q_r$ has the logical $Z$ and $X$ operators given respectively by

 in terms of the same bit string $(b_1^{(k)},\ldots,b_{N_r}^{(k)})\in{\{0,1\}}^{N_r}$ representing the $k$th logical qubit, which can be calculated by techniques in Refs.~\cite{Gottesman1997,PhysRevA.79.062322}.
 Although the choice of this bit string $(b_1^{(k)},\ldots,b_{N_r}^{(k)})$ for each $r$ and $k$ is not unique, it is assumed here and henceforth that a fixed choice of the bit string is adopted.
 We let